0xInfection/LogMePwn/README.md

 ## How it works?
 LogMePwn works by making use of [Canary Tokens](https://canarytokens.org), which in-turn provides email and webhook notifications to your preferred communication channel.
 If you have a custom callback server, you can definitely use it too!

+## Installation & Usage
+To use the tool, you can grab a binary from the [Releases](https://github.com/0xInfection/LogMePwn/releases) section as per your distribution and use it.
+If you want to build the tool, you'll need Go >= 1.13.
+Simple clone the repo and run `go build`.

 Here's the basic usage of the tool:
 ```groovy
 $ ./lmp --help